dafny-lang/dafny/docs/DafnyRef/Specifications.md

 complex when manipulating data structures.
 In this case, framing is essential to making the verification process feasible.

-By default, methods are not required to list the things they read.
+By default, methods are not required to list the memory location they read.
-However, there are use cases for restricting what memory methods can read as well.
+However, there are use cases for restricting what methods can read as well.
 In particular, if you want to verify that imperative code is safe to execute concurrently when compiled, you can specify that a method does not read or write any shared state, and therefore cannot encounter race conditions or runtime crashes related to